joshuakalla/congressional_legislative_election_results/README.md

 In some cases, Daily Kos only has data on a subset of states and in other cases, there was no straightforward merge to the Census files.
 This is a starting point and anyone using this data should be sure to spot-check their own cases.
 I also have not verified the accuracy of Daily Kos's data.

+**Updates** as of 6 August 2018 — Additional state legislative districts added, still missing AL, AR, MS and the Nebraska unicam